In Parliament 2010 onwards

 Ministerial Roles in Government

-Since 2017 Andrew has held six Ministerial roles, in five different government departments.
+Since 2017 Andrew has held nine Ministerial roles, in six different government departments.
 Andrew said; “My job as our local MP representing Pendle will always come first, but I am honoured to have been trusted with a range of other roles, by the last three Prime Ministers.”

 Responsible for the largest construction project in Europe, High Speed 2 (HS2), Northern Powerhouse Rail and the Transpennine Route Upgrade.
 Overseeing the start of the main construction phase of Phase 1 (London to West Midlands) of HS2, the final parliamentary stages of Phase 2a (West Midlands to Crewe) and the final design of Phase 2b (to Manchester and Leeds).
 In response to the Covid-19 situation Andrew also assumed responsibility for cross-modal freight taskforce.